-where the wrapper scheme convergence guarantee $C_J$ is given by $C_J = \mu^J \prod_{j = 1}^{J} U_{j}$.
-The accuracy of our estimate $\bm{r}_J$ in terms of objective value can be upper bounded by a \emph{known} quantity (see \cite{ref_001}), obtained by rearranging terms in \eqref{label_140} to yield
+where the wrapper scheme convergence guarantee $C_j$ is given by $C_j = \mu^j \prod_{i = 1}^{j} U_{i}$.
+The accuracy of our estimate $\bm{r}_j$ in terms of objective value can be upper bounded by a \emph{known} quantity (see \cite{ref_001}).
+Specifically, rearranging terms in \eqref{label_143} yields

 Note that our assumptions do not ensure that the starting point $\bvec{r}_0$ of the wrapper scheme is feasible.
-If we set $\bm{r}_0 = \bm{x}_0$, then \eqref{label_140} and \eqref{label_141} become meaningless if $F(\bm{x}_0)$ is unbounded.
+If we set $\bm{r}_0 = \bm{x}_0$, then \eqref{label_143} and \eqref{label_144} become meaningless if $F(\bm{x}_0)$ is unbounded.
 For simplicity, throughout this section we choose $\bm{r}_0 = \operatorname{prox}_{\tau_0}(\bm{x}_0)$, with a suitably chosen $\tau_0$ such as $1 / L_0$ for AGMM.
 The complexity of this additional step is by assumption negligible on the scale of the wrapper scheme.

 While starting point feasibility is necessary for every instance of $\mathcal{R}$, successive instances need not be linked by a single point.
-A restart must ensure that \eqref{label_138} is maintained, which entails the reset of the estimate function, if employed.
-However, for AGMM in Algorithm~\ref{label_092} the bundle itself need not be emptied at restart.
+A restart must ensure that \eqref{label_139} is maintained, which entails the reset of the estimate function, if employed.
+However, for AGMM in Algorithm~\ref{label_093} the bundle itself need not be emptied at restart.
 Among the many possibilities of adjusting the model during restarts we consider in this work the two extremes: a \emph{soft restart}, where the bundle is maintained in its entirety and a \emph{hard restart} where the bundle is completely emptied.
 For AGMM, resetting the estimate function at the end of the wrapper iteration $j$ amounts to setting $\bm{v}_0 = \bm{r}_{j + 1}$, with $A_0 = 0$.
-Hard restart entails a full reset of the estimate function, and consequently the assignment $\psi_0^* = F(\bm{v}_0)$, but a soft restart does not alter the estimate function optimal value.
+Hard restart entails a full reset of the estimate function, and consequently the assignment $\psi_0^* = F(\bm{v}_0)$, whereas a soft restart does not alter the estimate function optimal value.